SaeedKolahi/Arvan-DNS-Failover/README.md

 - Current status of each domain (backup or normal mode)
 - Original IPs for restoration
 - Last certificate check timestamp
+- Mute settings for different alert types (capacity, failover, SSL, panel)

+## Alert Types

+The system supports different types of alerts with individual mute controls:
+- **Capacity Alerts**: When client count exceeds thresholds
+- **Failover Alerts**: When DNS failover is activated/restored
+- **SSL Alerts**: When SSL certificates are expiring soon
+- **Panel Alerts**: When x-ui panel service has issues